Are you looking for the best life changing books to read? Add these incredibly inspiring and life-changing books to your reading list.

 “We think sometimes we’re only drawn to the good, but we’re actually drawn to the authentic.
 We like people who are real more than those who hide their true selves under layers of artificial niceties.”Elisabeth Kübler-Ross

 11. Own Life: How to Show Up With Confidence and Take Control of the Future by Todd Eden

 “Compared to every other species, human brains are born ‘underdeveloped.’
-But it is this unfinished nature of the brain that is also our most significant strength — because it makes us adaptable.
-The human brain is shaped by the details of life experiences, so it’s ‘livewired’ rather than ‘hardwired.’
-It’s not the number of brain cells [we have] that change, it’s the way they’re connected.”Todd Eden
+But it is this unfinished nature of the brain that is also our most significant strength — because it makes us adaptable.”Todd Eden

 12. The Kite Runner by Khaled Hosseini

 The Kite Runner is set in Afghanistan and follows the story of Amir and follows his life during a particularly tragic period in the country’s history which saw the Soviet Union and the United States invaded.

 The global bestseller was written by the Afghan-American author Khaled Hosseini who crafts a painful narrative that explores poverty and injustice in modern Afghanistan.

 Themes of guilt, tragedy, and redemption are central to the story, with the characters often forced into making tough choices by brutal external factors.